rdacomp/CollapseOS/doc/blockdev.md

 **GetC**: Get the character at position specified by `HL`.
 If it supports 32-bit
           addressing, `DE` contains the high-order bytes.
 Return the result in `A`.
-If there's an error (for example, address out of range), set `Z`.
+If there's an error (for example, address out of range), unset `Z`.
 This routine is not expected to block.
 We expect the result to be immediate.

 **PutC**: The opposite of GetC.
 Write the character in `A` at specified
-          position. `Z` set on error.
+          position. `Z` unset on error.

 ## Shell usage